-- During a public health emergency, the State must respect human rights in other States and refrain from acts and omissions that, without a good faith legitimate public health justification consistent with international law, create a real or reasonably foreseeable risk of nullifying or impairing the enjoyment of human rights extraterritorially. - 23.2 In particular, the responsibility of the State is engaged where such nullification or impairment is a reasonably foreseeable result of its conduct.
+- 23.1 During a public health emergency, the State must respect human rights in other States and refrain from acts or omissions that, without a good faith legitimate public health justification consistent with international law, create a real or reasonably foreseeable risk of nullifying or impairing the enjoyment of human rights extraterritorially. - 23.2 In particular, the responsibility of the State is engaged where the nullification or impairment of human rights extraterritorially is a reasonably foreseeable result of its conduct.